yafael/OCR/README.md

 4. Team members will comment on the Github pull request to suggest revisions.
 5. Once approved, merge the branch with the master branch.

+#### Other Guidelines
+- Make sure to have good descriptions for your commits.
+- Comments are appreciated.
+- Balance code readability with concision.